KimStebel/blog/resources/thebe.md

 The year is 2016.
 The web is entirely occupied by interactive content.
-Everywhere, users can create, edit, comment, share, interact.
+Everywhere, users can create, edit, comment, and share.
 Everywhere?
 Well, not entirely...
 One small village still holds out against the invasion.
 With few exceptions, technical documentation, reference material, and tutorials still work like good old books.
-Often, the only interactive element is a search box.

-It's not that documentation couldn't benefit from being more like an application than a book.
+It's not that documentation couldn't benefit from being more like an application than like a book.
 Let's say you're writing about your favourite web framework that will finally make everything simple and elegant, you're documenting the library you're developing or your web service.
 Wouldn't it be great if your readers could try out all the good stuff you're writing about immediately?
 If they could run your example code and - more importantly - tinker and experiment with it without even having to leave your web<strike>site</strike>app?

-In this post I'll talk about how to use Jupyter notebooks and Thebe, a new frontend for Jupyter, to make technical documentation more interactive.
-First, you need some kind of execution backend that runs the code for you.
-It should execute the code in a controlled, isolated environment, yet it should be flexible and extensible enough to run whatever you fancy.
-Jupyter notebooks do just that.
-Jupyter runs in [Docker](https://www.docker.com/) containers and even has a multiuser solution called [tmpnb](https://github.com/jupyter/tmpnb), which spins up a new container for each user.
-Jupyter's frontend however is rather clunky and can't be embedded into other pages very well.
-This is where [Thebe](https://github.com/oreillymedia/thebe/tree/master/static) comes in.
+Recently I've been looking into [Jupyter notebooks](http://jupyter.org) and [Thebe](https://github.com/oreillymedia/thebe/tree/master/static), to find ways to make technical documentation more interactive.
+Jupyter notebook is a web application that allows you to create documents with embedded, runnable code.
+Its backend executes the code in a controlled, isolated environment, yet it is extensible enough to run whatever you fancy.
+Jupyter can run in [Docker](https://www.docker.com/) containers and even has a multiuser solution called [tmpnb](https://github.com/jupyter/tmpnb), which spins up a new container for each user.
+Jupyter's frontend, however, is a bit clunky and can't be embedded into other pages very well.
+This is where Thebe comes in.

 Thebe is an alternative frontend for Jupyter notebooks that you can easily embed into your website.
-All it needs is the URL of a Jupyter backend to execute code on and some code to execute.
+All it needs is the URL of a Jupyter server and some code to execute.
 Once you have it set up, you'll get something like this:

 ```javascript
 var Cloudant = require("cloudant");